 What is Roll On Roll Off meaning (RO/RO) and how does it work?

 This is a question we get often as most people are not aware how this process works.

 The easiest way to describe (RO/RO) Roll On Roll Off cars shipping is by thinking of a multi-level carpark, sailing from port to port.
 Vehicles are driven onto the vessel via a ramp and into one of the many decks of the vessel.
 There are multiple different levels on the vessel which accommodate for all sizes of vehicles, machinery and boats being shipped.
 Once a vehicle is in position it is secured from four points by lashing straps ensuring the vehicle does not move during transit and cause any damages.

 It is rare that a vehicle will be out in the elements during transit as all levels are below deck, so the image of your vehicle parked on the bow of the ship mimicking Titanic is unfortunately never going to happen.

-RO/RO shipping is cheap and a very safe method of transport around the world.
+Roll On Roll Off service (RO/RO) is cheap and a very safe method of transport around the world.
 Particularly popular is Roll On Roll Off shipping New Zealand and Australia.

 We generally advise against shipping any personal effects inside vehicles as theft is a possibility and the shipping line nor any marine insurance company will take any responsibility for any of these items.
 Anything left inside the vehicle is shipped strictly at your own risk.